How does it develop?

 Removing abnormal cells

-If your screening results show that you don’t have cervical cancer, but there are biological changes that could turn cancerous in the future, a number of treatment options are available.
+If your screening results show that you don’t have cancer of the cervix, but there are biological changes that could turn cancerous in the future, a number of treatment options are available.
 These include:

 - Large loop excision of the transformation zone (LLETZ) – the abnormal cells are removed using a fine wire and an electrical current